 Step 7: Details

 Once you have assigned all of the NPC’s gear, all that remains is to fill out the details.
 Determine the character’s attack and damage bonuses, CMB, CMD, initiative modifier, and Armor Class.
 If the character’s magic items affect his skills or ability scores, make sure to take those changes into account.
-Determine the character’s total hit points by assuming the average result including the initial hit dice.
+Determine the character’s total hit points by assuming the average result including the initial hit dice (unless they have PC classes, in which case the first is maxed).
 Finally, fill out any other important details, such as name, alignment, religion, and a few personality traits to round him out.

 Challenge Rating (CR) is calculated as Heroic Level – 1 = CR (White Mage 3 would be CR 2, White Mage 2 would be CR 1, White Mage 1 would be CR 0.5)